sing27/skills-secure-repository-supply-chain/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Secure your repository's supply chain
+# Secure your repository's supply chain!

 _Secure your supply chain, understand dependencies in your environment, know about vulnerabilities in those dependencies and patch them._